 - In the 1960s, girls were allowed to start attending certain weeks at camp.
 In addition, the Rec building and family camp were added.

 - In the 1990s, many new features were added including a high and low ropes course and water trampoline.
 In addition, the beach front was expanded.

 - In 2003, Camp Cormorant celebrated its Centennial with an event filled weekend, including the burial of a time capsule.

 Camp Cormorant continues to provide just the right setting to encourage a camper’s mental, physical and spiritual growth.
 Our camp mission is to provide a safe, enjoyable, creative and challenging camping opportunity that fosters individual growth in the areas of self-esteem, responsibility, communication, independence, leadership, environmental awareness and Christian values.

-Included in that number is 113 campers from Camp Kace and 87 campers from Camp Corral.
-Camp Kace, which has been held at Camp Cormorant for 5 years, hosts youth with cancer and their siblings.
-Camp Corral hosts youth of wounded or fallen military service members.
+• Included in that number is 130 campers from Camp Kace, which has been held at Camp Cormorant for 8 years.
+Camp Kace hosts youth with cancer and their siblings.

-In addition, Camp Cormorant hosted 1,250 youth from Y day camps, Y child care and Family Wellness day camps for field trips throughout the summer.
+• In addition, Camp Cormorant hosted 1,250 youth from YMCA Day Camps, YMCA Child Care and Family Wellness Day Camps for field trips throughout the summer.

-Because of the Y’s Partner of Youth Annual Campaign, 460 campers were on scholarship in 2015.
+• Because of funds raised through the YMCA’s Annual Campaign, 299 campers were on scholarship in 2018.

 For more information, contact: